-87 Legislative text Article 22 - Requirements relating to transparency (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; STS criteria 87. (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; Verified?
-Yes PCS Comment Not applicable.
+Legislative text Article 22 - Requirements relating to transparency

+(c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable:

+(i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure;

+(ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features;

+(iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors;

+(iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position;

+87. (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position;

+Not applicable.

+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+88 Legislative text BACK TO TABLE OF CONTENTS Γ Article 22 - Requirements relating to transparency (d) in the case of STS securitisations, the STS notification referred to in Article 27; STS criteria 88.
+In the case of STS securitisations, the STS notification referred to in Article 27; Verified?
+Yes PCS Comment • See section Compliance with STS Requirements paragraph (aa) and General Information.
+See compliance with STS requirements (aa) and General Information section, Transparency requirements under the Securitisation Regulation.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines - 1

+39 Legislative text BACK TO TABL E OF CONTENTS Article 22 - Requirements relating to transparency (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: STS criteria 89.
+Quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: Verified?
+Yes PCS Comment See Section Compliance with STS Requirements paragraph (aa) and General Information.
+See Undertaking in Intercreditor Agreement to prepare Investor Report.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Γ EBA Final non-ABCP STS Guidelines Ī

+90 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (i) all materially relevant data on the credit quality and performance of underlying exposures; STS criteria 90.
+All materially relevant data on the credit quality and performance of underlying exposures; Verified?
+Yes PCS Comment Refer to criterion 89 above.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-88 Legislative text Article 22 - Requirements relating to transparency (d) in the case of STS securitisations, the STS notification referred to in Article 27; STS criteria 88. in the case of STS securitisations, the STS notification referred to in Article 27; Verified?
-Yes PCS Comment See section "Compliance with STS requirements (aa)" and general section 7.1 (d) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-89 Legislative text Article 22 - Requirements relating to transparency (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: STS criteria 89. quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: Verified?
-Yes PCS Comment See Section "Compliance with STS Requirements paragraph (aa)" and "General Information".
+91 Legislative text BACK TO TABLE OF CONTENTS [Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 91.
+Information on events which trigger changes in the priority of payments or the replacement of any counterparties, Verified?
+Yes PCS Comment Refer to criterion 89 above.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-90 Legislative text

-Article 22 - Requirements relating to transparency

-(i) all materially relevant data on the credit quality and performance of underlying exposures;

-STS criteria

-90. (i) all materially relevant data on the credit quality and performance of underlying exposures;

-Verified?
-Yes

-PCS Comment

-Refer to criterion 89 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-91 Legislative text

-Article 22 - Requirements relating to transparency

-(ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation;

-STS criteria

-91. Information on events which trigger changes in the priority of payments or the replacement of any counterparties,

-Verified?
-Yes

-1 PCS Comment

-Refer to criterion 89 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines